 “While every refugee’s story is different and their anguish personal, they all share a common thread of uncommon courage — the courage not only to survive, but to persevere and rebuild their shattered lives. ” ~ Antonio Guterres, UN High Commissioner for Refugees ~

 Unrest around the world reminds us that peacekeeping and global aide are a present and pressing need.
-Thousands of displaced people have fled from their family homes, leaving extended family and familiarity far behind them.
+Thousands of displaced people have fled from their family homes.
+They leaving extended family and familiarity far behind them.
 Displaced peoples are straining for safe and friendly borders.

 Today’s news is a reminder of a time, not long ago, when other refugees sought safety en masse.
-The 70’s found the Vietnamese “boat people” looking for safe haven and renewed starts, much like the Syrian refugees are today.
+The 70’s found the Vietnamese “boat people” looking for safe haven and renewed starts.
+It seems like just moments ago that Syrian refugees were headline news.

-The Tran Family knows the plight of young families fleeing a dangerous and violent threat as they were on one of those boats that made its way from the shores of Vietnam in the 70’s.
+The Tran Family knows the plight of young families fleeing a dangerous and violent threat.
+They were on one of those boats that made its way from the shores of Vietnam in the 1970’s.

 Fleeing on foot through the jungle, their infant girl in arms, they knew that the smallest sound would give away their position, putting their entire group of displaced villagers in peril.
-Everything they possessed was used as payment to secure passage out of Vietnam and on to the boat that would take them to safety.
+Everything they possessed was used as payment to secure passage out of Vietnam.

 For days and days they traveled by boat — hazarding harsh seas and doldrums, cramped conditions and desperation.
-Their first taste of safety was Hong Kong, where they were locked up until it was deemed that they were fit to travel, and shores further on ready to receive them.
+Their first taste of safety was Hong Kong.
+There they were locked up until it was deemed that they were fit to travel, and shores further on ready to receive them.
 A church in Canada sponsored them, and they made their way to our peaceful land.

 As fear and a complex economy shape our own views of the refugees that are seeking asylum here, now, consider the Tran’s contributions in the short few decades that they have called Canada home: